 The power of Setu Tribe connects us all to our roots and our humanity with healing, stirring and uplifting stories through movement.

 The Setu Tribe performance is a gathering of 20-30 women, sharing a 15 minute long, collectively choreographed tribal dance.
-In addition to creating their own movements, each woman crafts her own costume and before each performance engages in a ritual of painting each other with tribal markings.
+In addition to creating their own movements, each woman crafts her own costume and paints one another as a grounding and connecting practice before dancing together.